worldpeaceworker/BlissCMS/README.md

 Bliss’s integration with the broader network ensures users benefit from both independence and community, creating a harmonious balance between individuality and connectivity.

-Bliss: Build your platform.
+Build your platform.
 Connect your world.
 Own your data.